 1. I got fed up of listening!

-After listening over the years to countless people telling me that they could not buy a property because they couldn’t raise a deposit, I have finally done something about it in the form of my book QUICK HOUSE DEPOSIT, published on the 22nd May 2018.
+After listening over the years to countless people telling me that they could not buy a property because they couldn’t raise a deposit, I have finally done something about it in the form of my book QUICK HOUSE DEPOSIT.

 A few people have asked me what the book deals with.
 So I am devoting this blog to providing a brief outline of its content.

 It is not a review – I leave that to you guys if you get a copy.

 2. Who the book is for

 The book is for anyone with an interest in owning a property – tenants, landlords and investors.
 However, it will particularly appeal to first time buyers because they typically find it so hard to get on the property ladder.

 If you own a property already, don’t think this book is not for you.
 I have had a few people say that to me.
 No, think about the people you know who have yet to buy their first property, especially younger people – the famed millennials:

 3. The goal is to raise the deposit fast